Varieties of French: Swiss

 Swiss French (français de Suisse, Suisse romand) is the variety of French spoken in the French-speaking area of Switzerland known as Romandy.
 The differences between Swiss French and Parisian French are minor and mostly lexical.

+Oceania

+New Caledonian

+New Caledonian French (français de Nouvelle-Calédonie) is the local name of the French varieties spoken in the French overseas territory of New Caledonia.
+It is the native language of the Caldoche (inhabitants of European origin) and is also used as a secondary language by the indigenous Melanesian Kanaks (who mainly speak the New Caledonian languages), and Asian and Polynesian immigrants.